amckinnell/RubyMineTips/Key-Promoter.md

-Install the Key Promoter plugin.
+Learn the many and varied RubyMine keyboard shortcuts by installing the Key Promoter plugin.

 _Preferences > Plugins_